dgraph-io/dgraph-docs/content/deploy/cli-command-reference.md

       --format string                Specify file format (rdf or json) instead of getting it from filename -h, --help                         help for live
-      --http string                  Address to serve http (pprof). (default "localhost:6060") --ludicrous                    Run live loader in ludicrous mode (Should only be done when alpha is under ludicrous mode)
-      --new_uids                     Ignore UIDs in load files and assign new ones.
+      --http string                  Address to serve http (pprof). (default "localhost:6060") --new_uids                     Ignore UIDs in load files and assign new ones.
   -s, --schema string                Location of schema file
       --slash_grpc_endpoint string   Path to Slash GraphQL GRPC endpoint.
 If --slash_grpc_endpoint is set, all other TLS options and connection options will beignored